Iran's Syria options limited as Assad battles on

 LOOKING BEYOND ASSAD

 Iran is however less wedded to Assad and more to what his leadership represents.
-Khamenei may decide to let go of Assad in favor of retaining his security apparatus, diplomatic sources say.
+Khamenei may decide to let go of Assad in favour of retaining his security apparatus, diplomatic sources say.

 "Iran may be ready for after Assad but not for the end of the Baath regime," said a non-western diplomat based in Tehran.
 As long as the Iranians can rely on keeping the bulk of the security establishment in place, he said, Assad could be dispensable.

 The source also alluded to Iran's flirtations with Syrian opposition groups.
-There had been indirect contact with the Syrian National Council, an umbrella opposition organization based in Turkey, he said.
+There had been indirect contact with the Syrian National Council, an umbrella opposition organisation based in Turkey, he said.

 "It is clear they are making some plans with possible opposition contacts but the situation is very fluid," the diplomat added.